 - Keep our Career Development materials, including employment data, in your office and hand them out during office hours.
-You can request more information or major-specific data by emailing Mimi Hacking.
+You can request more information or major-specific data by emailing Nicole Moss.

 - Schedule a meeting with us to talk about how to assist your students in their career planning.

 - Offer extra credit for completing a Career Development scavenger hunt (we will provide this) or resume review.